-If you include a gross payment subject to foreign resident withholding in Australia at S, you can also claim a credit for tax withheld at H2 Credit for tax withheld - foreign resident withholding in Section D.
+If you include a gross payment subject to foreign resident withholding in Australia at S, you can also claim a credit for tax withheld at H2 Credit for tax withheld - foreign resident withholding in section D.

-For more information, see Division 18 of the Taxation Administration Act 1953.
+For more information, see Division 18 of Schedule 1 of the Taxation Administration Act 1953.